Richard Johnson (actor): Early screen appearances

 Johnson made his screen debut in an adaptation of Tusitala for BBC Sunday-Night Theatre.
 He made his film debut with an uncredited part in Captain Horatio Hornblower (1951) and was also uncredited in Calling Bulldog Drummond (1951).

 He was at the Shakespeare Memorial Theatre from 1952 to 1957.
 "It was an electric time to be in that company", he later recalled.

-Johnson played Mr Wickham in a 1952 TV adaptation of Pride and Prejudice (with Peter Cushing as Darcy) and was D'Artagnan in a TV adaptation of The Three Musketeers (1952).
+Johnson played Mr. Wickham in a 1952 TV adaptation of Pride and Prejudice (with Peter Cushing as Darcy) and was D'Artagnan in a TV adaptation of The Three Musketeers (1952).
 He could be seen in Lady in the Fog (1952), "The Mayor of Torontal" for Wednesday Theatre (1952), The Heir of Skipton (1953), Saadia (1953) for MGM, A Party for Christmas (1954), The Queen Came By (1954), "The Rescue" for ITV Television Playhouse, "The Orderly" for Theatre Royal, and Plaintiff in a Pretty Hat (1955).

-In 1955 he was in The Lark, by Jean Anouilh, with Dorothy Tutin.
+In 1955, he was in The Lark, by Jean Anouilh, with Dorothy Tutin.

 He was Laertes to Paul Scofield's Hamlet in 1956.
 That was directed by Peter Brook who also directed Johnson in Heaven and Earth (1957).

-In 1958 he and Tutin played Romeo and Juliet at Stratford.
+In 1958, he and Tutin played Romeo and Juliet at Stratford.

 He also appeared in episodes of Assignment Foreign Legion, The Buccaneers, Armchair Theatre, and Four Just Men, and had the lead in Epilogue to Capricorn (1960).

 Royal Shakespeare Company

-In 1958 he appeared in Peter Hall's first production at the theatre, Cymbeline, alongside Peggy Ashcroft.
+In 1958, he appeared in Peter Hall's second production at the theatre, Cymbeline, alongside Peggy Ashcroft.
 Reviews were strong, praising Johnson as "The finest romantic actor of his generation".

 Johnson appeared in the title role in Tony Richardson's production of Pericles, Prince of Tyre in 1958.
 The same year he was in Twelfth Night (as Sir Andrew Aguecheek) for Peter Hall.

 Hall took over the direction of the company in 1959 – it was renamed the Royal Shakespeare Company (RSC), and he invited Johnson to be part of the first group of actors to be named an Associate Artist of the RSC, a position he retained until he died.